ssdug/CVPZ/README.md

 1. Install Docker for [Windows](https://download.docker.com/win/beta/InstallDocker.msi), [Mac](https://download.docker.com/mac/beta/Docker.dmg) or [Linux](https://docs.docker.com/engine/installation/linux/).
     - Note: Docker required x64 bit and is not supported on Windows Home editions.
 The [Docker-Toolbox](https://www.docker.com/products/docker-toolbox) can be installed instead.
 (Tutorial [here](https://docs.docker.com/toolbox/toolbox_install_windows))
+    - Further Note: It was discoved that there is a compatibility problem with CVPZ and the docker toolbox for version 17.03 and earlier.
+The problem was resolved in the most recent release (17.04.0.ce).
+To ensure your docker toolbox is up to date, run the command `docker version`.
 1. Install [.NET Core SDK 1.1](https://www.microsoft.com/net/download/core).
 1. Install [Visual Studio Code](https://code.visualstudio.com/), the [Insiders Edition](https://code.visualstudio.com/insiders) is highly recommended.
 1. Clone the repository: `git clone https://github.com/ssdug/CVPZ.git`.